Saddlescombe Farm and Newtimber walk

 From the car park, cross the road and follow the track into Saddlescombe Farm.
 On your left you'll see the National Trust 'Newtimber Hill' sign.
 Enter the gate, turn left immediately, and follow the path uphill.
 Go over the stile alongside the metal gate, and bear right.

-It's believed Saddlescombe chalk pit was last used in the 1870s.
-For centuries, chalk was mined here and burnt in the lime kiln at the bottom of the pit.
+It's believed Saddlescombe chalk quarry was last used in the 1870s.
+For centuries, chalk was mined here and burnt in the lime kiln at the bottom of the quarry.
 The lime produced was then used both to supplement the heavy clay soils of the Weald and for making mortar.

 Turn around so that the quarry is behind you.
 Walk straight up the hill towards the clump of trees.
 Keep the trees to your right, continue for 270yd (250m), heading towards a mound in the distance.

 Upon reaching the mound (often referred to as a barrow) you'll notice its concave top.
 Walk around the left side of the mound until you reach the opposite side.
 You'll see three large trees in the distance with a wide grass path running through the centre.